');

 About Rochester, OH

-Rochester is a small community in Ohio with a population of 183 residents.
-The median household income is $74,375 per year, which is above the national average.
-The median age in Rochester is 39.6 years.
+Rochester is a small community located in Ohio with a population of 183 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $74,375 per year, which is 1% below the national median of $75,149.
+The median age of 39.6 years is close to the US median age of 38.9 years.

 Cost of Living in Rochester, OH